biggestpleb/Arduino-Processing-RGB-LED-Beat-Detection/README.md

 # Usage
 "bar height" - scale the height of the bars at the bottom of the screen.
-"switch rate" - the % chance that the hue is switches to a random value upon beat detection.
+"switch rate" - the % chance that the hue switches to a random value upon beat detection.
 "[hue/sat/int] offset" - the amount the value "jumps" after a beat is detected.
 "[h/s/i] decay" - the rate at which the values decays.
 "hue drift" - set hue do drift in a constant direction.